Skip to main contentSkip to search

 Human Rights Code Concerns

-The OHRC indicated that wait times of 5+ years raise serious concerns under Ontario's Human Rights Code, which protects people from being treated unfairly because of a disability.
+The OHRC indicated that multi-year wait times (5+ years per OAC FOI analysis) raise serious concerns under Ontario's Human Rights Code, which protects people from being treated unfairly because of a disability.

 Irreversible Harm Concerns